stelzinga/MF/Management_Framework-Appendix.md

 Organising is the second Management Function and is concerned with defining the organisational structure required to execute the Plan.
 It aims at defining *how is it to be done*.
 ________________________________________
 ## Overview
-This overview shows on L1 key deliverables as per [MGT: 99.Legend ## Organising].
+This overview shows on L1 key deliverables as per [Management Framework ## Organising].
 On L2 are the Tools:
 - Activities
     - Activities Definition
     - MSS, see [## MSS]]